 NY Based Cellino & Barnes Dissolution Holds Precedent for Future Cases?

-The legal world set ablaze with the news that two of the most prominent law giants on the east coast are at war.
+The legal world is set ablaze with the news that two of the most prominent law giants on the east coast are at war.
 The New York Post noted this is not new at all.
 The two fought for over a year up until this point.

 WGRZ has the text of the case.
-Ross Cellino Jr. and Stephen Barnes are known for their easy to remember numbers and jingle.
-Now, they're known for their knock out, drag-out fight.
+Ross Cellino Jr. and Stephen Barnes are known for their easy-to-remember numbers and jingle.
+Now, they're known for their knock-out, drag-out fight.
 The case is in front of the Buffalo, NY Supreme Court.

 The two seem to disagree on nearly every part of their business: this failure to agree included how to market the firm, attracting their clients, and more.
 One of the final straws seems to be that Barnes refused to hire Cellino's daughter Jeanna.
 Cellino aims to break up the firm.
 However, Barnes strongly opposes this.

 Many personal injury attorneys were surprised when the New York attorneys started to market and franchise their name in California several years ago.
 We began seeing offices pop up everywhere, along with web pages, television, and radio ads.
 Their market focus appears to be Los Angeles, the most competitive market in California for injury lawyers.
 One could see why it would be hard to spend that much getting cases and not disagree.